khokao/synergetica/services/README.md

    ```

 > [!NOTE]
-> The pretrained model weights are required for the iterative optimization that uses the predictive model to generate DNA sequences.
+> The pretrained model weights are required for the iterative optimization process, which relies on the prediction model to generate DNA sequences.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>